ionStici/frontend/js/introductory-aspects.md

 4 / 1; // 4 | divide /
 3 ** 3; // 27 | exponentiation **
 7 % 3; // 1 | remainder (modulo) %
-console.log(3 + 2 * 2); // 7
 ```

-Inside `console.log`, first the expression is evaluated, and then the result is printed.

-The remainder operator returns the number that _remains_ after the right-hand number divides into the left-hand number as many times as it evenly can.
+The remainder operator `%` returns the number that _remains_ after the right-hand number divides into the left-hand number as many times as it **evenly** can.

 <br>